freeCodeCamp/awesome-quincy-larson-emails/README.md

 **If you find these learning resources to be worth your time, consider supporting the nonprofit with a tax-deductible donation: https://donate.freecodecamp.org**

+### April 15, 2021
+1. Building video games can be just as much fun as playing them.
+And this in-depth Unity 3D course for beginners will show you how to get started as a game developer.
+You'll learn how to install Unity, program game physics, animate your characters, code your enemy AI, and more.
+(7 hour YouTube course): https://www.freecodecamp.org/news/game-development-for-beginners-unity-course/

+2. As of 2021, more than 40% of all websites use WordPress.
+It's a relatively easy tool for building blogs, ecommerce sites, and more elaborate applications as well.
+This free course will show you how to host a WordPress site on the web, add custom features through plugins, and design it to look however you want.
+(2 hour YouTube course): https://www.freecodecamp.org/news/how-to-make-a-website-with-wordpress/

+3. You may have heard about the branch of science called Game Theory.
+This tutorial will show you how Evolutionary Game Theory works in an ecosystem, with simulations, Python code, and some good old-fashioned math.
+(10 minute read): https://www.freecodecamp.org/news/introduction-to-evolutionary-game-theory/

+4. Kubernetes is a powerful DevOps tool for managing software in the cloud.
+If you haven't heard of it yet, it's only 6 years old.
+This said, I searched Indeed and found 25,000 job openings that mentioned Kubernetes, so a lot of companies are using it.
+Sergio recently passed the Linux Foundation's exam to become a Certified Kubernetes Application Developer, and he shares tips for how you can do the same.
+(45 minute read): https://www.freecodecamp.org/news/how-to-become-a-certified-kubernetes-application-developer/

+5. Dhawal just updated his massive list of 450 courses from Ivy League universities that you can take for free online. (browsable list): https://www.freecodecamp.org/news/ivy-league-free-online-courses-a0d7ae675869/

+Quote of the Week: *"I’m obsessed with finishing as a skill.
+Over the years, I’ve realized that so many of the good things that have come my way are because I was able to finish what I started."* – Derek Yu, Game Developer and creator of Spelunky

 ### April 8, 2021
 1. Learn Python's Django web development framework by building your own ecommerce website.
 You'll also learn the popular Vue.js front end library.
 If you know a little Python and JavaScript, and want to start applying your skills with a bigger project, this is the course for you.
 You'll learn about web servers, authentication, shopping carts, and more.
 Detailed codebases included.
 (3 hour YouTube course): https://www.freecodecamp.org/news/create-an-e-commerce-site-with-django-and-vue/